-As mentioned earlier, the Teltonika range of routers can be configured to use either a Wired (WAN) Ethernet, Mobile (WAN2) LTE and WiFi (WAN3) interface, all of which is based on priority.
+As mentioned earlier, the Teltonika range of routers can be configured to use either a Wired (WAN) Ethernet, Mobile (MOB1S1A1) or WiFi (2.4GHz/5GHz) interface as the WAN input.
+These differing WAN inputs can failover onto each other in order to guarantee network continuity, and this failing over is based on ranked priority.

-For example, in the below image, a RUT950 has been configured to use the Wired (WAN) connection as the primary connection, but if that is not available then it will failover to the Mobile (WAN2) connection instead.
+For example, in the below image, a RUX09 has been configured to use the Wired (WAN) connection as the primary connection, but if that is not available then it will failover to the Mobile (WAN2) connection instead.
+WiFi WAN is not an option with routers like the RUTX09 which don't support 2.4GHz/5GHz WiFi.